Javascript is not enabled.

 Also avoid using repetitive letters or numbers to make a password longer.
 Password may be weak, but so is paaaassword.
 Sequential numbers and letters, such as qwerty, the top row of letters on an English-language keyboard, have the same problem.
 Don’t add the next four letters either: qwertyuiop.

-3. Use your keyboard’s special characters
+3. Use at least 12 characters, including your keyboard’s special characters

 Some can work as replacements for letters.
 For example, D0m8inma$ter@ for “domain master” or G00denuf!1 for “good enough.”
 Have fun with it.